Talking about Your Child’s Diagnostic Discovery

 This is a good reminder that autistic folks generally communicate well and find belonging with other autistic people, and that non-autistic folks may need to adjust how they communicate when talking with autistic folks!
 So, if your child has friends who are also autistic or otherwise neurodivergent, encourage these.
 Often we are best understood by people who are like us.

 • How you talk about autism has a life-long impact.
 They are, and have always been, autistic.
 They have not changed overnight.
-It’s important that your child not feel grief, anger, or discomfort when you or a medical professional shares that they are autistic.
+It’s important that your child not feel any grief, anger, or discomfort you may have when you or a medical professional shares that they are autistic.
 Practice saying it in a mirror until it flows as easily as saying your child is left-handed or has curly hair.
 How we frame this core part of their brain wiring - the framework from which they view and experience the world - will impact how they see themselves.

 Talking about Autism with Your Child